All about the so-called Parti, the Biro, the Biewer Yorkshire Terrier a la' Pom Pon and Other Variations of the Yorkshire.

 It has been said by some of the American Biewer Clubs that Mr. Biewer never bred back to the Traditional Yorkie, which is a Myth.
 Mr. Biewer bred Darling to several of his Pie-bald colored females. *Note* Mr. Biewer named all his pie-bald puppies with the prefix "Schnee" meaning Snow except for Grand Pom Pon, from my research and that his traditional Yorkies were registered with VDH/KFT and his Pie-bald puppies were registered with ACH.
 He bred Darling to Grand Pom Pon to get Schneerose and he bred Darling to Schneeflokchen to get Scheewitten and as late as 1992 when he bred Schneewirbel von Friedheck to Janny von Friedheck to produce Schnee-Monsieur von Friedheck, just to name a few.
 Furthermore, Germany feels they don't have enough lines of the Biewer breed to breed only Biewer to Biewer, they breed back to the Yorkshire Terrier so if the Germans, where this Biewer originated from feel they don't have enough lines then, How do American breeders feel they have enough lines?

-Just to re-cap: "There are now Yorkshire Terriers separated by Color w/their own standards to include the Biewer, Biro, Ocean Pearl/Sable and the Golddust Biewer Yorkshire Terriers, explained on the next couple pages.
+Just to re-cap: "There are now Yorkshire Terriers separated by Color genes w/their own standards to include the Biewer, the Biro, the Golddust, with the most recent, the Ocean Pearl Yorkshire Terriers, explained on the next couple pages.

 Pics of Mr. and Mrs. Biewer and their Biewer's....